freesh/docker-neos/docs/configuration/configuration.md

 ### SSH rsa_id

-Additionally in the _docker-compose.yml_ secrets are with the path to your hosts rsa_id files configured:
+Additionally in the _docker-compose.yml_ secrets are configured with the path to your hosts rsa_id files:

 ```yaml
 # definition: